 Giusti et al., 2018) and physical-internet-based (Ballot et al., 2014) inter-urban freight transport, data-based 3/4PL activities (Saglietto, 2013; Skender et al., 2017), and city logistics (Crainic and Montreuil, 2016; Crainic et al., 2021b).
 These recent paradigms in logistics and transportation require a continuously increasing amount of effort to coordinate stakeholders and provide more flexibility and better synchronization of operations (Ambra et al., 2019).
-Moreover, these contexts are affected by new business models and world-wide economic phenomena (e.g., growth of e-commerce, globalization of production and trade, and opening of broad free-trade economic zones).
+Moreover, these contexts are affected by new business models and worldwide economic phenomena (e.g., growth of e-commerce, globalization of production and trade, and opening of broad free-trade economic zones).
 These trends result in contract logistics, which relies on service integrators and logistics service providers offering a wide range of modal and intermodal services as intermediaries between many and diverse shippers and carriers.
 These orchestrators coordinate stakeholders for increased efficiency and profitability for all, as illustrated by intermodal transport and logistics which combines the advantages of different transportation modes (Crainic et al., 2021a).
-Such coordination also brings, however, increased complexity in planning and management, the orchestrators capability of devising and implementing sophisticated plans being a critical success factor.
+Such coordination also brings, however, increased complexity in planning and management, the orchestrators' capability of devising and implementing sophisticated plans being a critical success factor.
 Advance contracting of transportation, distribution, and warehousing capacity is an important piece of this capability and the methodology we introduce in this paper aims to support it.

-We focus on the two complementary facets of freight transport in this paper, namely, urban distribution and long-haul transportation.
-The problem settings come from the rich literature on these topics synthesized in, e.g., Macharis and Bontekoning (2004); Ambra et al. (2019); Crainic (2003); Crainic and Kim (2007); Bektaş and Crainic (2008); Crainic and Speranza (2008); Crainic and Hewitt (2021); Bektas et al. (2017); Crainic et al. (2021b), as well as from recent industrial and institutional collaborations of the authors, including work on 1) urban distribution in the metropolitan area of Turin, Italy, as part of the development of the new Logistics and Mobility Plan to be activated in 2022, through the collaboration of CARS@Polito (Automotive and mobility center of Politecnico di Torino), ICELab@Polito (ICT Center for City Logistics and Enterprises of Politecnico di Torino), and the Regional Government of Piedmont (Perboli et al., 2021; Brotcorne et al., 2019); 2) land-based long-haul freight transportation as part of Synchro-NET, the major European project for synchromodal long-haul corridor creation and operation (Synchro-NET Consortium, 2017; Perboli et al., 2017; Giusti et al., 2018), and 3) intermodal terminal optimization within long-haul freight transportation, as part of 5G-LOGINNOV, the European project for optimizing freight and traffic operations at ports and logistics hubs by 5G-enabled logistics corridors (5G-LOGINNOV Consortium, 2021; Porelli et al., 2021; Willenbrock et al., 2021).
-The world-wide severe shortage in maritime containers, particularly damaging on the trade routes from Asia, China, constitutes another relevant and timely problem setting and motivation.
-Indeed, the shortage of empty containers one observes currently, shortage which will not disappear any time soon, causes companies to wait for weeks to get capacity, skyrockets shipping costs (increases by more than 300% are observed), disrupts supply chains, and increases prices and delivery-delays for customers (e.g., La Presse, 2021; CNBC, 2021).
-This also lead to the creation of a new container booking service by Cainiao (China Smart Logistic Network, part of Alibaba Group, Reuters, 2021).
+We focus on the capacity-planning problem at the level of a major terminal (e.g., container port, intermodal facility, city distribution center, warehouse) or corridor (at the national or international level), within two complementary facets of freight transport in this paper, namely, urban distribution and long-haul transportation.
+The problem settings come from the rich literature on these topics synthesized in, e.g., Macharis and Bontekoning (2004); Ambra et al. (2019); Crainic (2003); Crainic and Kim (2007); Bektaş and Crainic (2008); Crainic and Speranza (2008); Crainic and Hewitt (2021); Bektaş et al. (2017); Crainic et al. (2021b), as well as from recent industrial and institutional collaborations of the authors, including work on 1) urban distribution in the metropolitan area of Turin, Italy, as part of the development of the new Logistics and Mobility Plan to be activated in 2022, through the collaboration of CARS@Polito (Automotive and mobility center of Politecnico di Torino), ICELab@Polito (ICT Center for City Logistics and Enterprises of Politecnico di Torino), and the Regional Government of Piedmont (Perboli et al., 2021; Brotcorne et al., 2019); 2) land-based long-haul freight transportation as part of Synchro-NET, the major European project for synchromodal long-haul corridor creation and operation (Synchro-NET Consortium, 2017; Perboli et al., 2017; Giusti et al., 2018), and 3) intermodal terminal optimization within long-haul freight transportation, as part of 5G-LOGINNOV, the European project for optimizing freight and traffic operations at ports and logistics hubs by 5G-enabled logistics corridors (5G-LOGINNOV Consortium, 2021; Porelli et al., 2021; Willenbrock et al., 2021).
+The worldwide severe shortage in maritime containers, particularly damaging on the trade routes from Asia, constitutes another relevant and timely problem setting and motivation.
+Indeed, the shortage of empty containers one observes currently, a shortage which will not disappear any time soon, causes companies to wait for weeks to get capacity, skyrockets shipping costs (increases by more than 300% are observed), disrupts supply chains, and increases prices and delivery-delays for customers (e.g., La Presse, 2021; CNBC, 2021).
+This also leads to the creation of a new container booking service by Cainiao (China Smart Logistic Network, part of Alibaba Group, Reuters, 2021).